Paul de Stuer

 In July 1578, the duke of Guise had found evidence of an affair Saint-Mégrin was attempting to conduct with his wife.
 He further grated that a provincial noble would dare consider himself a social equal to a sovereign prince like himself.
 The duke's brother the duke of Mayenne arranged for Saint-Mégrin's assassination, with over 20 men descending on him after he left the Louvre.
 In the early hours of 22 July he died.
 The king alone among the court mourned him, commissioning an elaborate tomb for him in Saint-Paul.
 This tomb was destroyed in 1589 by a Parisian crowd.

 Early life and family

 Family

 Saint-Mégrin came from a family based in the Saintonge that had served the French monarchy since at least the hundred years war.
 Saint-Mégrin inherited a large fortune.
-His father was a Chevalier de l'Ordre du Saint-Michel.
+His father was a Chevalier de l'Ordre de Saint-Michel.

 He was born in 1554, the second son of François de Stuer de Caussade, baron de Tonneins, Grateloup, Villeton, Montbrun, Puycorner et Saint-Mégrin, vicomte de Calvignac.
 His mother was Gabrielle de Maillé de la Tourlandry.
 She had married François in 1538.
-Paul inherited a large fortune from his father, who had accummulated valuable holdings.
+Paul inherited a large fortune from his father, who had accumulated valuable holdings.